KathleenDollard/JackFruit/readme.md

 # JackFruit

 This is a prototype and playground.
-Please do not take it too seriously, it is not my current intention to maintain it!
+Please do not take it too seriously.
+It was also a venue for me to learn F#, so the code is not beautiful.

 ## Current requests